HirasawaProject/Hirasawa-Bancho/README.md

 # Hirasawa Project
 Hirasawa Project is a WIP server for osu! supporting custom plugins written in Kotlin

+## The ethos of the project
-The idea is to have a vanilla Bancho experience with a basic web experience which is fully customisable via plugins
+The project is intended to be an all-in-one application providing a (close to) vanilla Bancho experience and more bespoke web frontend that can be extended via plugins.

+This project should not provide anything to end user further than what would be expected from the vanilla server itself, so any nice to have features should instead be done via the plugin support

 ## Plugins
 We support plugins to extend the functionality of the server similarly to how Bukkit handles it forMinecraft utilising